Goodwin Forest Conservation Education Center

 - A youth group camping area with a 20 x 40 foot dining pavilion, 16 x 20 foot pole building and plenty of tent room.

 - A picnic pavilion that seats 50 people overlooking Pine Acres Pond.

-The Goodwin Center is located at 23 Potter Road in Hampton, CT.
-A map of the trails that CFPA volunteers maintain at Goodwin is available here.
+For a map of the trails that CFPA volunteers maintain at Goodwin, select here.